 My name is Thich’ala (Ace Harry), I’m from χʷɛmaɬku and I grew up in t̓išosəm, which is ɬaʔəmen territory.
 My parents are Qwastånayå (L. Maynard Harry) and Jeh’jeh’ganak (Katrin Harry).
 I recently completed a two-year diploma known as the International Baccalaureate and here’s why I’m taking a year to work with the ABM Network:

-After reading Arthur Manuel’s Unsettling Canada, it became obvious to me that reconciliation requires direct action and direct action requires careful and critical thought.
+As soon as I got involved with some activist work early this year, it became obvious to me that reconciliation requires direct action and direct action requires careful and critical thought.

 I look forward to an exchange of ideas and perspectives with all of you.